 Take the Graduate Record Exam (GRE)

 The School of Communication requires all applicants to meet minimum GRE requirements.
 Under the old exam, the minimums were 450 Verbal, 450 Quantitative, 950 total (i.e., combined verbal and quantitative), and 4.0 Written.
-The new exam has a different scoring system and we will follow their equivalents once they have been determined.
-The written score and minimum has not changed.
+The new exam has a different scoring system and the minimums for this exam are 150 Verbal, 142 Math, 300 total, and 4.0 written.
+Some students who are close to the minimum in one of these areas of the GRE may be considered on a case-by-case basis if there is additional strength (e.g. GPA, positive recommendations) to off-set the deficiency.
 For information about the GRE exam use the Educational Testing Services (ETS) website: www.ets.org Once you have taken the exam be sure it is sent to SDSU (Institution Code 4682).
 Students often ask if they can re-take the test.
 According to ETS:

 In the School of Communication, we accept combined scores from two different tests (e.g. the verbal from one test time with the quantitative from another test time).